 “Interesting,” Emerick continues, “the last time The Beatles had done a recording in George (Martin)'s absence was the song 'Yellow Submarine,' during the 'Revolver' sessions, which was remarkably similar to 'All Together Now' in both content and style.
 And both times, The Beatles invited friends in to sing along and create a party atmosphere...It was a remarkably productive night, and it was quite an easy session too, even though there a lot of overdubs.
 A lot of it had to be played live, because they wanted the tempo to speed up from beginning to end.”

 Regarding the overdubs, Paul put in a bass part, Ringo pounded a bass drum, and John reprising his early Beatles role on the harmonica.
 Then, as Mark Lewisohn's book “The Beatles Recording Sessions” states, they did “much raiding of the studio two trap room for miscellaneous bits of sound effects equipment.”
-The effects heard on the recording include triangle, horn, finger cymbals, ukulele, zil and banjo.
+The effects heard on the recording reportedly include triangle, finger cymbals, ukulele, zil, banjo and a Harpo Marx-like horn.
 All four Beatles also performed group background singing along with other guests that were present, presumably roadies Mal Evans and Neil Aspinall among them, as well as hand-clapping and cheers.
 As the above "Recording Sessions" book mentions, the end result featured the small gathered crowd repeating “the three words of the title...almost 50 times in a little over two minutes.”